guhjy/2015ori-1/materials/study_02/interview-protocol.md

 ## Step 1: Introduction

-Dear _________________,
 First of all, on behalf of all researchers involved in this study, thank you very much for participating in our study.
 We highly appreciate the time and effort that you spent to create the fabricated dataset.

 My name is Jan.
 I am a research assistant and I would like to conduct the interview with you today.
 The interview will take around 45 minutes and it will be semi-structured.
 That is, I have prepared some questions to understand how you fabricated data.
-Before we begin with the actual interview, I would like to ask you to copy the spreadsheet with the fabricated data to this usb stick.
+Before we begin with the actual interview, I would like to ask you to hand over the spreadsheet with the fabricated data you created.
+You can either give me the spreadhsheet on a USB stick or you can use this usb stick.

-[Participants copies fabricated data to EMPTY transfer stick]
+[If participant has spreadsheet on their own stick, Jan copies spreadsheet to his laptop] [If participant does not have their own stick, participants copies fabricated data to EMPTY transfer stick]

 Thank you very much.
 Now, we come to the interview.
 I will start the recording now.

+[Turn on recording]
+[CLICK ON RECORD BUTTOM FOR THE FIRST TIME TO CHECK WHETHER SOUND IS OK (Bars should be in the middle)] [CLICK ON RECORD BUTTOM FOR THE SECOND TIME ACTUALLY START RECORDING]

-[Turn on recording] All personally identifying information will be deleted as soon as possible, including the audio recordings.
+All personally identifying information will be deleted as soon as possible, except for the recording of this interview.
+However, the recordings will be stroed on an encrypted USB stick to which only two researchers have access to.

 ## Step 2: Interview

 I will ask you a set of questions.
 Please feel free to elaborate beyond the actual question.
+Just to let you know, I will take notes while you speak to make sure that all parts of the fabrication process are addressed.
+These notes will be deleted after the interview is over.

 ### Step 2a: Broad question
-Please tell me how you fabricated your data set, beginning when you downloaded the instructions from the qualtrics page.
+Please tell me how you fabricated your data set, beginning after you downloaded the instructions from the qualtrics page.

 ### Step 2b: Follow-up questions (If this was not already covered)